Roly67/easy-weightloss-tips/_posts/2018-09-07-printable-weight-loss-journal.md

 description: Use our free printable weight loss journal to track your food intake, exercise expenditure, and overall diet progress on the road to confidence and success.
 keywords: printable weight loss journal,food intake,diet progress
 image: /assets/images/smaller-printable-weight-loss-journal-4.jpg
+header:
+   teaser: /assets/images/smaller-printable-weight-loss-journal-4.jpg
 permalink: /printable-weight-loss-journal.html
-index-snippet: These easy to use printable weight loss journals will help you stay focused and motivated as you work each day to reach your weight loss goals.
+excerpt: These easy to use printable weight loss journals will help you stay focused and motivated as you work each day to reach your weight loss goals.

 images:
   - url: /assets/images/smaller-printable-weight-loss-journal-4.jpg